elastic/rally/docs/command_line_reference.rst

 The ``delete`` subcommand is used to delete records for different configuration options:

-* races: Will delete a race from Elasticsearch metric store.
-It will delete all records related to the races. ``--id`` is a required command line flag.
+* race: Will delete a race and all corresponding metrics records from Elasticsearch metric store. ``--id`` is a required command line flag.
 Use ``list races`` to get the id of the race to be deleted.

 ``install``
 ~~~~~~~~~~~